Updated on: November 12, 2024

 This provider is at the top of the list of the fastest VPNs, making it the ideal choice for browsing, gaming, streaming, and torrenting.
 In my tests, websites and videos loaded instantly, and I was able to stream HD content without any buffering.

 It’s also excellent for streaming and torrenting — most free VPNs don’t support either one.
-ExpressVPN works with 100+ streaming services, including Netflix, Amazon Prime, Disney+, (confimed in my tests, while connected to my local server) Hulu (confirmed by my US colleague), and BBC iPlayer (confirmed by my colleague from the UK), and allows torrenting on all of its servers across 105 countries.
+ExpressVPN can access 100+ streaming services, including different Netflix, Amazon Prime, and Disney+ libraries, as well as Hulu and BBC iPlayer, and it allows torrenting on all of its servers across 105 countries.

 Bottom Line: